hulous/sportsball/README.md

 ## Local installation:

+We use docker for a clean local installation.
+You should install [Docker](https://docs.docker.com/engine/install) before following theses steps:
  - Copy/past env.local.sample as env.local
  - Edit env.local with the good creds for you.
  - Run the `make build` command